Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ```
 let a = [ 1, 2, 3]
 ```

+This is called the vector constructor.
+It lets you create a new vector value anywhere an expression can be put.
+This expression supports non-constant elements of the constructor.

 Notice: You cannot modify the vector using [], only read.
 Use update() to change an element.